 2 Plant wildflowers and native species

-Native plants have evolved alongside our native insects and some of our rarer bees tend to favour native wildflowers.
+Native plants have evolved alongside our native insects and some rarer species tend to favour native wildflowers.
 There are other benefits to wildflowers too.
-They are often easy to grow and thrive in the average garden, being hardy and much more resistant to slugs and mildew than other garden flowers.
+They can be easy to grow and maintain, and are often relatively resistant to pests.

 Some trees and shrubs are also great for bees as they provide masses of flowers in one place.
 Choose winter and early spring flowering trees such as apple, wild cherry, willow and hazel.
 We sell UK sourced and grown native trees.
 See the list of wildflower below and visit our native tree shop.